RohitMukkala/Calculator/README.md

 This is a simple calculator project created using HTML, CSS, and JavaScript.

+## Live Demo

+You can view the live version of the calculator [here](https://rohitmukkala.github.io/Calculator/).

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.